The Kaserhof in Soprabolzano on the Renon High Plateau is famous for its full-blooded Arab horses, llama and alpaca breeding.

 Goose, chicken, ducks, dogs, cats and Scottish Highland cattles complete the wide range of animals at the Kaserhof.
 The beautiful farmstead was reconstructed in 2002 and provides also a natural playground, holiday apartments and a tavern that is ideal for an afternoon chat with coffee, cake and chocolate after a great day with the llamas.
 And how to reach the Kaserhof?
 It can be found in Via Geirer road in Soprabolzano, a parking place is available!

-Opening hours - tavern: from April 19 to the beginning of November 2019
+Opening hours - tavern: from mid-June to the end of August 2019

 from Tuesday to Sunday from 11.45 am to 6 pm